6817 5th Avenue,

 Functions: Movies (First Run)

 Previous Names: Loew's Alpine Theatre

-The Alpine Theatre in Bay Ridge, Brooklyn, was originally a Loew’s theatre and first opened on June 6, 1921.
-Its building cost, according to Variety of 6/10/21, was $420,000, including the real estate.
+The Alpine Theatre in Bay Ridge, Brooklyn, was opened on June 6, 1921 by Loew’s Inc. The opening program was Paramount’s “City of Silent Men” plus shorts and a newsreel.
+Music was provided by a resident orchestra of twelve, including an organist.
+The admission price was 15 cents for weekday matinees and 25 cents at night and all day on Saturday & Sunday.
+Its building cost, according to Variety of June 10, 1921, was $420,000, including the real estate.
 Carlson & Wiseman were the architects.

 At the time, the Alpine Theatre’s nearest opposition was Fox’s Bay Ridge Theatre.
 Loew’s eventually took over the Bay Ridge Theatre and made it second-run to the Alpine Theatre.

 The Alpine Theatre was twinned on November 13, 1976 and was converted into seven screens on January 17 1986.
 Loew’s sold the theatre to Golden Theatres in fall of 1986.
 By 2015 an eighth screen had been added.
 It is independently operated.

 Just login to your account and subscribe to this theater.